As of June 15, 2019, Bundaberg Writers’ Club is meeting at Impact Community Services rooms at 108 Bargara Road, East Bundaberg.

 Our 2018 program introduces a poet to the mix, Simon Kindt, MC of Speedpoets (spoken word, open mic), editor of literary journal pressure gauge and co-author, with Bill Moran, of wreck / age.

 The Bundaberg Poets Society was formed by Bundaberg Writers’ Club members interested in bush poetry.
-The annual Bundy Muster conducted by the Bundaberg Poets Society was initiated by the Bundaberg Writers’ Club.

 Our Aim: To bring together a group of people who have a love of writing and, together, to foster and develop this art